benmvp/slides/2022/connecttech/webdev.md

   - No building necessary 😂
 - It's at https://bgo.benmvp.com/
   - Feel free to follow this QR code to see it & seriously judge me
+  - Heads up: it's gonna look terrible on your phone
 - The code itself is at: https://github.com/benmvp/bgo

 /////